 Cooperative Economic Development Agreement provides a new source of funding.
-In 2015, the Township entered a CEDA with the City of Marysville, identifying its commercially zoned parcels as the boundary of its Joint Economic Development District.
+In 2015, the Township entered a CEDA with the City of Marysville. identifying its commercially zoned parcels as the boundary of its Joint Economic Development District.
 This agreement has the potential to provide a new source of funding for utilities, infrastructure, etc. at no additional cost to residents, stop annexation, ensure development pays for itself, provide a more diversified tax base, and ensure the Township can manage its own growth, planning, and zoning in these areas in the future.
 A CEDA is the only arrangement in the State of Ohio that allows Townships to collect income tax.
-In this agreement, the Township will collect 15 percent of the levied income tax assessed on the district.
+In this agreement, the Township collects 15 percent of the levied income tax assessed on the district.
 The City's taxation rate will be levied over the 30-year term.
 Important to note, at the time of the Comprehensive Plan Update no parcels are currently part of the JEDD therefore all potential revenue is contingent on development within the commercial zoning district.
+Job growth has slowed since 2017.
+The employment picture in the Township can be confusing as a portion of its geography was annexed by the City of Marysville.
+This includes land along Industrial Parkway where businesses like Continental Inc. are located.
+Most jobs in the Township are located on the east side of the community.